forestry-labs/RidgePaperReplication/README.md

     Rscript code/3-plot_varyingN.R
     Rscript code/3-plot_table_out.R

-Then the plots can be found in `figures`.
+The plot will then be found in the `figures/` folder.

 # Section 3.4